 Editor’s Note: As part of our ongoing “Streetwise Revisited” work, our student project assistants are blogging about key events.
 Both Khadija and Shan wrote about the “TINY” screening, first Shan and now Khadija.

-By Khadija Diallo, Project Assistant, Seattle University Project on Family Homelessness
+By Khadija Diallo, Project Assistant, Project on Family Homelessness

 There’s a teenage girl with a black eye in photographer Mary Ellen Mark’s book “Tiny: Streetwise Revisited.”
 She is LaShawndrea, the eldest daughter of Erin “Tiny” Blackwell.
 Of all the remarkable photos in that book, this one really struck me.

 When I saw the film “TINY: The Life of Erin Blackwell” on Oct.
 14, 2016 at the Seattle Public Library, it was LaShawndrea again who intrigued me the most.
 I sympathized with her because of a scene where she complains that Erin was not there for her.
 “She’s rejected me a lot,” narrates LaShawndrea.